 Your desktop computer is equipped with Microsoft Office, Safari or Internet Explorer web browser, Adobe Professional and Endnote.
 The University offers numerous computing resources via its campus network, such as access to library catalogs, Lexis-Nexis, J-STOR, and the internet.

-In order to sign into your account for the first time, you'll need to create a password at www.princeton.edu/psynch using the temporary password found in the envelope from Princeton OIT.
+In order to sign into your account for the first time, you'll need to create a password and setup a Duo enabled device at www.princeton.edu/psynch using the temporary password found in the envelope from Princeton OIT.
 This should have been emailed to you during the summer, and an additional copy should be in your campus mailbox.
-Please see Sue, Kim, Maureen, Femke or Andrew for assistance when you first come to campus.
+It would be helpful if you took the time now to set up your email (and “Duo Authentication”) this summer rather than waiting until your arrival in September to ensure your temporary password does not timeout.
+Please see Sue, Kim, Maureen, Femke or Andrew for further assistance when you first come to campus.

 For further help setting up your email, connecting your own laptop to the network and general troubleshooting, or to ask for additional software to be installed, please contact Andrew at 609-613-6566 or email@example.com to setup an appointment.
 You may also call the Office of Information Technology (OIT) help desk at 609-258-HELP at any time or visit www.princeton.edu/kb for general troubleshooting tips.

 Note: Software for home computers may not be purchased with research account funds.
 The University owns rights to most but not all software.

 Also, any hardware items purchased using Princeton funds (approved by Maureen prior to purchase) reverts back to Princeton ownership at the end of your visit.

 Please talk to Andrew Perhac about specific needs.